 Philly CheeseSteak Ice Cream

-On a whim, and driven by a screening of Rambocky X, we mixed meat and dairy for a delicious Philly CheeseSteak Ice Cream.
+On a whim, and driven by a screening of Rambocky X, I mixed meat and dairy for a delicious Philly CheeseSteak Ice Cream.

 “We may be witnessing the birth of a new frozen treat genre!” – Village Voice food editor Robert Sietsema